Skip to content

 Is Covenant College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Covenant College earn a median of $50,412, roughly in line with national averages for graduates.
+Ten years out, alumni of Covenant College earn a median of $50,412, roughly in line with the national average for college graduates.

 $39,570